NEMTY PROJECT ransomware removal instructions

 Update September 9th, 2019 - Cyber criminals have started proliferating NEMTY PROJECT ransomware by using a fake PayPal website - pp-back[.]info.
-The site claims that users will receive a 3-5% cashback if they'll use this payment application.
-In order to start using it, users have to download an executable named "cashback.exe".
-However, this is a mere disguise - in reality the downloaded executable is NEMTY PROJECT ransomware and it, once opened, instantly starts encrypting data.
+The site claims that users will receive a 3-5% cashback if they use this payment application.
+To start using it, users are encouraged to download an executable named "cashback.exe".
+In fact, this is deceptive - the downloaded executable is NEMTY PROJECT ransomware and, once opened, immediately starts encrypting data.

 Screenshot of the fake PayPal website (pp-back[.]info) used to spread NEMTY PROJECT ransomware:

 Update September 16, 2019 - Cyber criminals are continually updating this ransomware and this time it was implemented with a feature allowing it to terminate various running processes and services.
-NEMTY PROJECT does this so that it could encrypt files that are currently being used by various applications or system processes/services.
+NEMTY PROJECT does this so it can encrypt files that are currently being used by various applications or system processes/services.
 Another implemented (or rather updated) feature is a location check.
-NEMTY PROJECT gathers data and determines the location of infiltrated machine.
-If the machine is located in one of the countries (full list below) that are in NEMTY PROJECT's whitelist, then data will not be encrypted.
+NEMTY PROJECT gathers data and determines the location of the infiltrated machine.
+If the machine is located in one of the countries (full list below) within NEMTY PROJECT's whitelist, data will not be encrypted.